agrawalparth10/Heart-Rate-Monitor/README.md

 TODO LIST -

-1. ~~Measure BPM with an error of \pm 20
+1. <strike> Measure BPM with an error of &plusmn; 20 </strike>
-2. Measure BPM with an error of \pm 10
+2. Measure BPM with an error of &plusmn; 10
-3. Measure BPM with an error of \pm 5
+3. Measure BPM with an error of &plusmn; 5